-In Matthew 10 Jesus calls His Twelve Apostles by name, gives them power, and sends them out; but before they go He teaches them (and us) many things about this type of ministry.
+In Matthew 10 Jesus calls His Twelve Apostles by name, gives them power, and sends them out; but before they go, He teaches them (and us) many things about this type of ministry.

-We don’t simply go anywhere, to anyone, we go where Jesus sends us; the Apostles were sent first to the lost sheep of the House of Israel.
+We don’t simply go anywhere, or to anyone, we only go where Jesus sends us.
+The Apostles were sent first to the lost sheep of the House of Israel.
 This was God’s order (Romans 1:16) for many reasons.
 Jesus wanted to identify with Judaism because He was the coming Messiah they should have been looking for – the whole world needed to know that.
 This was not some new religion, this was rooted in the monotheistic beliefs of Abraham and Moses.
 The Jews held to the Scriptures and under the old covenant, they should have been in right relationship with God, ready for the Gospel, so Jesus sent the guys to them first.

 Jesus taught His Apostles to trust God for provision and to be aware of the fact that in all reality, they were sheep among wolves, so they would always need the Shepherd, His wisdom, and a heart to be as harmless as a dove, which speaks of being holy, blameless, and innocent.

 In verses 11-15 we get a glimpse of the hospitality they would need as they traveled from village to village.
 They weren’t to jump from one place to another (searching for better accommodations).
-Imagine having an Apostle stay at your house.
-Those who receive their message receive peace, but those who don’t receive a clear and heavy warning:
+Imagine having an Apostle stay at your house!
+Those who receive their message receive peace, but those who don’t, receive a clear and heavy warning:

 Matthew 10:15 (NKJV) “Assuredly, I say to you, it will be more tolerable for the land of Sodom and Gomorrah in the day of judgment than for that city!”